Characterizing Binary Black Hole Subpopulations in GWTC-4 with Binned Gaussian Processes: On the Origins of the $35M_{\odot}$ Peak: Results: Subpopulations in GWTC-4

 \begin{itemize} \item {Subpopulation 1 comprises predominantly low-mass systems in the $m_1 \in (5, 31.6) M_{\odot}$ range displaying \textit{a sharp peak in the mass-distribution near $10M_{\odot}$}.
 It is characterized by \textit{a peak in the mass-ratio distribution} in the ranges ($0.6 < q < 0.8$) and \textit{a positively skewed effective spin distribution} peaked away from $\chi_{\rm eff}=0$, indicative of preferential alignment and non-negligible spin magnitudes.
-This subpopulation does not exhibit a peak in the mass distribution near $30-40M_{\odot}$.} \item {Subpopulation 2\textit{ contributes to the $\sim35M_{\odot}$ peak in the mass distribution,} is characterized by preferentially equal mass systems \textit{with the mass-ratio distribution railing against $q=1$}.
-It has an \textit{effective spin distribution peaked near and symmetric about $\chi_{\rm eff}=0$} indicating isotropic spin orientations and small spin magnitudes.} \item {Subpopulation 3 \textit{contributes dominantly to the higher end of the mass spectrum at} $m_1 \gtrsim 40 M_{\odot}$, has a broad, \textit{nearly flat mass-ratio distribution} with support for both equal mass and asymmetric mass systems, and \textit{a broad, positively skewed effective spin distribution} preferring spin alignment and large spin magnitudes.
-The effective spin and mass-ratio distributions are clearly distinct from the rest of the ensemble in multiple bins with more than $90\%$ confidence. \textit{It also displays a peak near $60-70M_{\odot}$} \citep{MaganaHernandez:2024qkz,MaganaHernandez:2025fkm, Wang:2025_PISN} and a fall off in merger rate density above $70M_{\odot}$. } \end{itemize} From the reconstructed conditional mass distributions, it can be seen that only Subpopulation 2 exhibits the $35M_{\odot}$ peak where as the other two demonstrate a monotonic fall-off in the $30-40M_{\odot}$ mass range.
+This subpopulation does not exhibit a peak in the mass distribution near $30-40M_{\odot}$.} \item {Subpopulation 2 consists of binaries with intermediate $m_1 \in (31.6, 44.2) M_{\odot}$. \textit{It contributes to the $\sim35M_{\odot}$ peak in the mass distribution} and is characterized by preferentially equal mass systems \textit{with the mass-ratio distribution railing against $q=1$}.
+It has an \textit{effective spin distribution peaked near and symmetric about $\chi_{\rm eff}=0$} indicating isotropic spin orientations and small spin magnitudes.} \item {Subpopulation 3 \textit{contributes dominantly to the higher end of the mass spectrum at} $m_1 \gtrsim 44.2 M_{\odot}$, has a broad, \textit{nearly flat mass-ratio distribution} with support for both equal mass and asymmetric mass systems, and \textit{a broad, positively skewed effective spin distribution} preferring spin alignment and large spin magnitudes.
+The effective spin and mass-ratio distributions are clearly distinct from the rest of the ensemble in multiple bins with more than $90\%$ confidence. \textit{It also displays a hint of a bump near $60-70M_{\odot}$} \citep{MaganaHernandez:2024qkz,MaganaHernandez:2025fkm, Wang:2025_PISN} and a fall off in merger rate density above $70M_{\odot}$.
+We note here, that due to the scarcity of observations, this mass-range is partially informed by the prior unlike other two subpopulations} \end{itemize} From the reconstructed conditional mass distributions (see bottom right panel of Figure \ref{fig: Subpop_case_9}), only Subpopulation 2 exhibits the $35M_{\odot}$ peak, whereas the other two demonstrate a monotonic fall-off in the $30-40M_{\odot}$ mass range.